 The avalanche method

-As explained by Fox, the avalanche method involves paying off the balances with the highest interest rates first.
+Fox says that the avalanche method involves paying off your balances with the highest interest rates first.
 The goal is to erase your debt as quickly and efficiently as possible.

 Here’s how it works: Make minimum payments on each of your balances except the one with the highest APR.
 For the card account with the highest APR, pay the minimum plus any extra you can afford.